wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-getting-started-microsoft-365-defender/includes/getting-started-microsoft-365-defender.md

 ### Check Licenses

-A license to a Microsoft 365 security product generally entitles you to use Microsoft 365 Defender in Microsoft 365 security center without extra licensing cost.
+A license to a Microsoft 365 security product generally entitles you to use Microsoft 365 Defender in Microsoft 365 Defender portal without extra licensing cost.

 For detailed licensing information, [read the licensing requirements](/microsoft-365/security/defender/prerequisites?view=o365-worldwide#licensing-requirements&preserve-view=true).